 Boussam Abdulahi, Nigerian refugee

 To date, the Lake Chad Basin region is grappling with a complex humanitarian emergency.
-Some 2.4 million people are uprooted, including over 1.7 million internally displaced (IDPs) in north-eastern Nigeria, over 500,000 IDPs in Cameroon, Chad and Niger and over 208,000 refugees.
+Nearly 3.3 million people have been displaced, including over 2.5 million internally displaced persons (IDPs) in north-eastern Nigeria, over 513,000 IDPs in Cameroon, Chad and Niger and 244,000 refugees in the four countries.

 The Nigerian military, together with the Multinational Joint Task Force, have driven extremists from many of the areas they once controlled, but these gains have been overshadowed by an increase of Boko Haram attacks in neighbouring countries.
 Despite the return of Nigerian IDPs and refugees to accessible areas, the crisis remains acute.

 UNHCR has scaled up its response and is working with the authorities in north-eastern Nigeria, as well as with UN partners, national and international NGOs, the forcibly displaced and affected populations.
 These joint efforts are geared towards assisting displaced persons, as well as returning refugees and IDPs to regain their dignity and a sense of normal life.
 UNHCR is providing protection-by-presence in the field through strategic protection monitoring, vulnerability screening, provision of material assistance and subsequent individual protection referrals to service providers

 UNHCR’s work also includes efforts to ensure that the rights of persons of concern are respected.
 This work is among other things, geared towards preventing and responding to Sexual and Gender Based Violence (SGBV) through the provision of legal and psycho-social support to survivors of SGBV.
 Such efforts also encompass the provision of shelter and basic household items as well as safeguarding legal rights by providing documentation and legal aid.